 In this activity, you will need to use Cuisenaire rods, or the interactive Cuisenaire environment which you can find below.
 If you have not used the Cuisenaire Environment before, you might find it helpful to look at the instructions and video.

-In how many ways can you combine red and white rods to make the same length as the pink rod?
+In how many ways can you combine white rods (1) and red rods (2) to make the same length as the pink rod (4)?

 Once you think you've found them all, click below to check.

-Note that I count white, white, red and white, red, white as different, even though they both use two white rods and one red rod.
+Note that I count "white, white, red" and "white, red, white" as different, even though they both use two white rods and one red rod.

-- the light green rod?
+- the light green rod (3)?

-- the yellow rod?
+- the yellow rod (5)?

-- the dark green rod?
+- the dark green rod (6)?

 Can you explain the pattern?